pambrose/prometheus-proxy/README.md

     pambrose/prometheus-agent:1.4.6
 ```

-The above assumes that you have the file `prom-agent.conf` in the current directory from which you're running the `docker` command.
+The above assumes that you have the file `prom-agent.conf` in the current directory from which you're
+running the `docker` command.
+The `WORKDIR` of the proxy and agent images is `/app`, so make sure
+to use /app as the base directory in the target for `--mount` options.

 Using the config file [simple.conf](https://raw.githubusercontent.com/pambrose/prometheus-proxy/master/examples/simple.conf),
 the proxy and the agent metrics would be available from the proxy on *localhost* at: